chainstack/docs/docs/platform/top-up-your-balance-with-crypto.md

 ## Top up with a non-custodial wallet

-You can top up the balance using you preferred non-custodial wallet.
-For example, [MetaMask](https://metamask.io/), [Coinbase wallet](https://www.coinbase.com/wallet), and others.
+You can top up the balance using your preferred non-custodial wallet.
+For example, [MetaMask](https://metamask.io/), [Coinbase Wallet](https://www.coinbase.com/wallet), and others.

 To top up the balance with BTC, ETH, or USDC: